gordonbay/Windows-On-Reins/README.md

 ## What it does - Quality of Life

-- Allow users to definitively disable windows updades
+- Allow users to definitively disable windows updates
 - Allow users to definitively disable windows defender
-- Installation of those VC++ resources
+- Installation of VC++ resources
 - Allow users to clear all the bloatware that cames with Windows installation
+- Disable Windows sound effects
+- Disable error reporting
 - Enable dark mode
-- Install Nvidia control panel
+- Install Nvidia control panel, if you own a Nvidia card
 - Dracula's dark mode for Notepad++

+## What it does - Firefox

+- Disable extension recomendations
+- Disable what is new
+- Disable updates
+- Disable websites access to crossdomains cookies.
+Like Quora having knowledge about you google account info
+- Disable ping sender
+- Disable geolocation

 ## What it does - Performance details